 Visitors are encouraged to carry with them a sense of the history of the motion picture industry in the United States.
 While the old studio system is much denigrated, it had some very positive aspects also.
 As you wander through the different wings of The American WideScreen Museum you will continually find that the systems that were developed supposedly to fight the threat of television actually dated back two decades when television was a term found only in science fiction movies.
 The studio heads and their technical staffs strived for ever better photographic and sound production and exhibition methods.
 Wide screens, large format film, and multichannel sound came to fruition in the 1950's but the seed had been planted decades before by the studio autocrats.
 The great depression and the second world war presented barriers and a few new technical advancements for many of the systems that we celebrate here.
 We hope you enjoy touring the museum as much as we have in assembling its contents.

-The WideScreen Museum is dedicated to the inventors of the great widescreen systems and to the film crews that created the stuff that memories are made of.
+The WideScreen Museum is dedicated to the inventors of the great widescreen systems and to the film crews that created the memorable films we've been privileged to enjoy.

 If the word Anamorphic is Greek to you then click here.